 47. Dress Code.
 Everyone must dress according to our family dress code when out in public (be specific “our family’s dress code” is).

 48. Check-ins.
 While with friends, your phones must remain “on” at all times.
-Also, while out with friends you must check-in every hour on the hour with Mom or Dad.
+Also, while out with friends you must check in every hour on the hour with Mom or Dad.
 In the event that your phone runs out of battery use a friend’s phone to communicate that Mom and Dad until you are able to charge it.

 49. Drugs and Alcohol.
 The use of drugs and alcohol is prohibited in this house or anywhere, for reasons we have already discussed.
 If you would like to have a discussion about drugs and/or alcohol you can always come to us.

 50. Open Door Policy.
 In this house, we have an open-door policy.
-That means that at any time, for any reason, Mom and Dad will be available to talk about any problems, concerns, questions, feelings, and/or differences of opinions.
+That means that at any time, for any reason, Mom and Dad will be available to talk about any problems, concerns, questions, feelings, and/or differences of opinion.
 We will discuss things calmly, fairly, and reasonably.

 ★ Related Articles: